tyconsulting/blog.tyang.github.io/_posts/2016/2016-07-17-calculating-sql-database-dtu-for-azure-sql-db-using-powershell.md

 Since the DTU concept is Microsoft’s proprietary IP, the actual formula for the DTU calculation has not been released to the public.
 Luckily, Microsoft’s Justin Henriksen has developed an online <a href="http://dtucalculator.azurewebsites.net/">Azure SQL DB DTU Calculator</a>, you can also Justin’s blog <a href="https://justinhenriksen.wordpress.com/2015/05/15/introducing-the-azure-sql-database-dtu-calculator/">here</a>.
 I was able to use the web service Justin has developed for the online DTU Calculator, and I developed 2 PowerShell functions to perform the calculation by invoking the web service.
 The first function is called <a href="https://github.com/tyconsulting/BlogPosts/blob/master/Azure/Get-AzureSQLDBDTU.ps1">Get-AzureSQLDBDTU</a>, which can be used to calculate DTU for individual databases, the second function is called <a href="https://github.com/tyconsulting/BlogPosts/blob/master/Azure/Get-AzureSQLDBElasticPoolDTU.ps1">Get-AzureSQLDBElasticPoolDTU</a>, which can be used to calculate DTU for Azure SQL Elastic Pools.

 Obviously, since we are invoking a web service, the computer where you are running the script from requires Internet connection.
-Here’s a sample script to invoke the <strong>Get-AzureSQLDBDTU</strong> function:
+Here’s a sample script to invoke the **Get-AzureSQLDBDTU** function:

-<strong>Note:</strong> you will need to change the variables in the ‘variables’ region, the $LogicalDriveLetter is the drive letter for the SQL DB data file drive.
+>**Note:** you will need to change the variables in the ‘variables’ region, the $LogicalDriveLetter is the drive letter for the SQL DB data file drive.

 ```powershell
 #region variables
 $SampleInterval = 1